MrKjelsaas/bachelorsProject/README.md

 # BachelorsCode
-This is the code for the bachelors degree
+This is the code for the bachelors project